Abhay-Kumar30/SkillLensAI/README.md

 ## Description

-• Designed and developed a scalable full-stack web application for AI-based resume analysis and evaluation
-• Built RESTful APIs using Spring Boot to handle resume uploads, user management, and analysis workflows
+-Designed and developed a scalable full-stack web application for AI-based resume analysis and evaluation -Built RESTful APIs using Spring Boot to handle resume uploads, user management, and analysis workflows
 • Integrated Google Gemini AI to extract skills, analyze resume content, and generate intelligent improvement suggestions
 • Implemented JWT-based authentication, email verification, and secure password reset flows using Brevo
 • Developed responsive and reusable React components for seamless user interaction and real-time insights